 - Withholding your ad earnings for an indefinite time period.

-- Deducting a percentage of amount from ad earnings.
+- Deducting a percentage of the amount from ad earnings.

 Avoiding Policy Violations in Google Ad Manager

 Review traffic sources:

-Being a publisher, you’re ultimately responsible for the traffic on your websites.
-Google understands that a publisher may work with third-parties to increase the website’s traffic.
+Being a publisher, you’re ultimately responsible for website traffic.
+Google understands that a publisher may work with third parties to increase the website’s traffic.
 However, it strictly prohibits artificial traffic that acts as click bots and inflates the real impressions/clicks.

-To avoid policy violations due to bot or artificial traffic, it is recommended to strictly analyze your traffic sources in Google Analytics.
-If you find any suspicious source that may send invalid traffic to your website, you need to block it immediately.
+To avoid policy violations due to bot or artificial traffic, you should strictly analyze your traffic sources in Google Analytics.
+If you find any suspicious source that may send invalid traffic to your website, you must block it immediately.

 Review ad placements and ad content:

 Ensure that you have not set your ad placement in a way that leads to accidental clicks on the ads.
 Your ads might not be mistaken with the website’s content.
 Also, make sure that you are following the guidelines described by Google e.g.

-- Your ads shouldn’t be placed under misleading header such as “resources” or “helpful links”.
-Ideally, your ads should be labeled with “Advertisements” or “Sponsored Links”.
+- Your ads shouldn’t be placed under misleading headers such as “resources” or “helpful links”.
+Your ads should be labeled with “Advertisements” or “Sponsored Links”.

 - Your individual ads shouldn’t align with specific images.
 Users might confuse with the ads and assume that the images are related to the ads.

-- Your ads should not push the website’s content below the fold and make it difficult to read for the users.
+- Your ads should not push the website’s content below the fold and make it difficult for users to read.

 - Your ad shouldn’t offer compensation or any other compensation for clicking on it.
 These are also unacceptable ad implementations, according to the Ad Manager.

-Besides, Google AdX publishers aren’t allowed to place ads on pages like thank you, exit pages, 404 pages.
+Besides, Google AdX publishers aren’t allowed to place ads on pages like thank you, exit pages, or 404 pages.
 If found, then this would be considered a policy violation.
 So, ensure you haven’t added ad slots on these pages.

 Review Ad Refresh:

 Ad Refresh is considered as one of the most beneficial methods to increase ad impressions with the existing ad inventories.
-However, if used in the wrong way, it can cause policy violations and Google strictly recommends that publishers follow the guidelines while refreshing ads.
+However, if used incorrectly, it can cause policy violations, and Google strictly recommends that publishers follow the guidelines while refreshing ads.